 Section 2: Farming

 Mandans and Hidatsas were farming people.
-In the middle of the nineteenth century (around 1862), the Arikara moved north to be near the Mandans and Hidatsas and also became farmers.
+In the middle of the nineteenth century (around 1862), the Arikaras moved north to be near the Mandans and Hidatsas.
+The Arikaras were earthlodge dwellers who raised crops.
 The women of the three tribes raised corn, beans, squash, sunflowers and other crops in plots along the edge of the Knife and Heart Rivers.
 As successful farmers, they had enough food to keep their families fed from one season to the next.
 They also had surplus, or extra, supplies of corn and beans that they could trade to people who did not raise crops.

 The women worked plots of three to five acres on the low banks of the rivers.
-(See Image 3) They decided when to plant and when to harvest.
+(See Image 3) They planted and harvested according to traditions established by their foremothers.
 (See Image 4) The children helped to keep birds, deer, and other predators away.
 The women preserved their crops by drying them in the sunshine.
 Then the dried vegetables were placed in underground cache pits for long-term storage.

-In 1885, the agents at Fort Berthold suggested that the Mandans, Hidatsas, and Arikaras leave their homes at Like-A-Fish-Hook village and “scatter them[selves] out on farms.”
-Over the next two years, many families located good piece of land where they could farm.
+In 1885, the agents at Fort Berthold told the Mandans, Hidatsas, and Arikaras to leave their homes at Like-A-Fish-Hook village and “scatter them[selves] out on farms.”
+Over the next two years, many families located land where they could farm.

 These farms were different from those that the women had tended before reservation days.
 Each family had 160 acres to farm.
 The man was expected to do the farming.
 They used equipment pulled by horses.
-By 1910, they had tractors, engines, binders, and other large-scale farm equipment.
+By 1915, many Fort Berthold farmers had tractors, engines, binders, and other large-scale farm equipment.
 Now men raised wheat, oats, and flax, just as their non-Indian neighbors did.
 (See Image 5) They packed their harvested grain in sacks and loaded the sacks into wagons.
 They drove into Hebron or other towns to sell the crop at the grain elevator.
 Edward Goodbird reported that his family earned $20 for each wagonload of grain.

 The new farms created a different way of life for the Hidatsas, Mandans, and Arikaras.
 They lived on separate farms instead of in a village.
 There was no one nearby to help teach their children adult ways.
 Each family had to manage the farm work alone.